-Southwood Antiques was established in 2017 for antique aficionados by owners Gary J. Raffia, Richard Caravello, & Margo Ross .
+Southwood Antiques was established in 2017 for antique aficionados by owners Gary J. Raffia, Richard Caravello, & Margo Ross.

-Jasmine Jones
+Photographed by Jasmine Jones

 The Southwood Antiques and Marketplace is a new and up and coming business located right in Enfield, Connecticut.
 Owners Gary J. Raffia, Richard Caravello, & Margo Ross established the antique store in 2017 for antique aficionados.
 If the name Raffia sounds familiar it’s because The Southwood Antiques and Marketplace is located right off of Raffia Road, in the heart of the Raffia mini shopping plaza.